 Sponsored trainees wear uniforms that are the same color as their on-duty personnel (Sheriffs-green, Municipal Agencies-navy blue) along with their agency's shoulder patch.

 Self-sponsored trainees wear navy blue uniforms and the Santa Ana College shoulder patch.

 Q: How much does it cost for a self-sponsored trainee to attend the academy?

-A: Total costs, not including the cost of a weapon and a medical screening by the trainee’s doctor, are between $7,000 and $8,000.
+A: Total costs, not including the cost of a weapon and a medical screening by the trainee’s doctor, is around 16,000 dollars, this amount is subject to change.